Sticky Learning ® Lunches. Daily 1pm. Free. 30-mins. Soft Skills Trg.

 Find out about this Understanding UK Supermarkets and the UK Grocery Market training course:

 Many suppliers from outside of the UK have aspirations to supply UK supermarkets.
 Their challenge is that they do not understand the UK Grocery Market or the UK Supermarkets.

 This Understanding UK Supermarkets Skills Training Course of 1+1+1 classroom days, 4 months apart, with support in between training days, is designed to make the learning stick using our unique training method ‘Sticky Learning ®‘.

 By understanding the UK Grocery Market and the UK Supermarkets you will know how to contact the buyer and present your products confidently.

-To find out more complete the Training Course Enquiry form at the bottom of this page.
+To find out more complete the Training Course Enquiry form below: